taksan/workadventure-sample-admin-api/README.md

     ADMIN_API_URL: http://admin:8080
     ```

-1. Copy the the file `play/src/pusher/data/woka.json` to the admin folder

 1. Fire it up

 ## Testing

 Now that you are done, just head up to your local [instance](http://play.workadventure.localhost).
-Only the firt woka will
-be available for selection in this example and will be used regardless of your selection.
-As for the room URL, you can use
-anything in the form `/_/*`.
-Whatever you use, the starter map will be loaded.
+You will see that there will be a new category in the top for "extra" and some additional hair and accessories will be present